GuillaumeLNB/Scrape-Search-Engines/README.md

 You will then need to wait (sometimes a few hours) before re running the script.

 If you get the following error :
-*AttributeError: module 'html5lib.treebuilders' has no attribute '_base'* You may need to upgrade the bs4 and html5lib modules by running the following commands :
+*AttributeError: module 'html5lib.treebuilders' has no attribute '_base'*, You may need to upgrade the bs4 and html5lib modules by running the following commands :

 * `(sudo) pip3 install --upgrade beautifulsoup4`